Open-Systems-Pharmacology/Suite/CODING_STANDARDS_R.md

 DEFAULT_PERCENTILE <- 0.5
 ```

-- Do not use Hungarian notation (e.g., g for global, b for boolean, s for strings, etc.)
+- Do not use Hungarian notation (e.g., g for global, b for Boolean, s for strings, etc.)

 ## Functions